 First, you’ll want to put in place a few simple techniques for your plants.

 Fungus gnats wish to lay their eggs on the moist soil surface, so reduce the amount of water you give your plant as much as possible.

 If the top three soil layers remain dry, fungus gnats are unable to lay eggs.
 In this way, you limit (and cut back) their numbers.

-Additionally, cover the drainage holes underneath the pots.
+Additionally, cover the drainage holes underneath the flower pots.
 Although gnats lay most of their eggs near the soil’s top layer, they’ll lay eggs in any soil if necessary.